DJDdawg/PHSX815_Week9/README.md

 Solving this system of equations only give the trivial solution (0, 0).
 Plugging this back into our function gives the minimum as $z = d$.

 Note that a minimimum exists for this function only if $4ab > c^2$.
 Otherwise, it is a maximum.

+The code file can be run with the following:

+>$ python3 Minimize3D.py -N 10000

+You can also mess around wit the following variables.

+'-a', '-b', '-c', '-d', which are the coefficients of our quadratic curve.

+'-xlowerbound', '-xupperbound', '-ylowerbound', '-yupperbound', which set the upper and lower bounds for each axis on the graph.

+The output is the following:

+> The analytical minimum of the quadratic curve is z = 1.0 at (x, y) = (0, 0)